scipy-conference/scipy_proceedings/papers/henry_schreiner/henry_schreiner.rst

    easier Pythonizations, and installing ROOT in Conda is now much easier, thanks in large part to efforts from Scikit-HEP developers.

-By the mid 2010's, a marked change had occurred.
-Many students were coming in with little or no C++ experience, but had existing knowledge of Python and the growing Python data science ecosystem, like NumPy and Pandas.
+By the mid 2010's, a marked change had occurred, driven by the success of Python in Data Science, especially in education.
+Many new students were coming into HEP with little or no C++ experience, but with existing knowledge of Python and the growing Python data science ecosystem, like NumPy and Pandas.
 Several HEP experiment analyses were performed in, or driven by, Python, with ROOT only being used for things that were not available in the Python ecosystem.
 Some of these were HEP specific: ROOT is also a data format, so users needed to be able to read data from ROOT files.
-Others were less specific: HEP users have intense histogram requirements due to the data sizes, large portions of HEP data is "jagged" rather than rectangular, vectors manipulation was important (especially Lorenz Vectors, a four dimensional relativistic vector with a non-Euclidean metric), and data fitting was important, especially with complex models and accurate error estimation.
+Others were less
+specific: HEP users have intense histogram requirements due to the data sizes, large portions of HEP data are "jagged" rather than rectangular; vector manipulation was important (especially Lorenz Vectors, a four dimensional relativistic vector with a non-Euclidean metric); and data fitting was important, especially with complex models and accurate error estimation.

 .. figure:: shells-hep.pdf